wragge/dfat-documents-web/_volumes/volume-26-australia-and-papua-new-guinea-1966-1969/258-memorandum-doet-warwick-smith-to-administration.md

 ---
+doc_date: '1969-02-28'
+doc_num: 258
+doc_order: 258
+naa_refs:
+- naa_barcode: 11340888
+  naa_control_symbol: 1969/1135
+  naa_series: A452
+  reference: '[NAA: A452, 1969/1135]'
-title: "258 Memorandum, Doet (Warwick Smith) To Administration"
+title: Memorandum, Doet (Warwick Smith) To Administration
-volume: "Volume 26: Australia and Papua New Guinea, 1966–1969"
+vol_full_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
-doc_id: 9766
 vol_id: 26
-doc_date: 1969-02-28
-barcode: 11340888
+vol_title: 'Volume 26: Australia and Papua New Guinea, 1966–1969'
 ---

-# 258 Memorandum, Doet (Warwick Smith) To Administration

 Canberra, 28 February 1969

  **House of Assembly: second chamber**

-In our telex 768 of 29th January, 1969 your views were sought on the desirability, in the event that a Select Committee is established as a result of a motion by Arek,1 of getting the Committee to look at the question of a House of Review.2
+In our telex 768 of 29th January, 1969 your views were sought on the desirability, in the event that a Select Committee is established as a result of a motion by Arek,[1](#f1) of getting the Committee to look at the question of a House of Review.[2](#f2)

 2\.
 The purpose of this memorandum is to canvass the possibility of a second Chamber of the legislature to act in conjunction with the House of Assembly and thereby assist you in your consideration.
-This matter was discussed briefly with the Minister during the Administrator’s recent visit to Canberra when the Minister said that he saw some merit in a House of Review because of the volatile character of the House of Assembly and the importance of due accord and deliberation in legislation.3 A second Chamber based on a regional principle might also assist in promoting national unity.
+This matter was discussed briefly with the Minister during the Administrator’s recent visit to Canberra when the Minister said that he saw some merit in a House of Review because of the volatile character of the House of Assembly and the importance of due accord and deliberation in legislation.[3](#f3) A second Chamber based on a regional principle might also assist in promoting national unity.

 3\.
 Some notes on bi-cameral system possibilities for the Territory are attached as Appendix ‘A’ which sets out a general appreciation of the subject.